dog idioms

 Dog idioms

 As mentioned above we will be checking out lots of dog idioms today.
-As an English teacher myself (Eliott) I have seen firsthand that if learners just read an idiom once they aren’t going to recall it.
+I have seen firsthand that if learners just read an idiom once they aren’t going to recall it.
 The steps below highlight how to learn idioms:

 For example, it’s a dog’s life: